WSU-Physics-Courses/iscimath-583-learning-from-images-and-signals/Docs/Notes/FourierTechniques.md

 \end{gather*}
 etc.

-If your signal processing algorithm can be expressed as a [Topelitz][] matrix, then Fourier techniques provide a simple way of exactly solving the problem (up to round-off errors) as the matrix will be diagonal in Fourier space.
+If your signal processing algorithm can be expressed as a [Toeplitz][] matrix, then Fourier techniques provide a simple way of exactly solving the problem (up to round-off errors) as the matrix will be diagonal in Fourier space.